mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Just straight up Reading The Law
 It turned out I could just google these things, and before I knew it I was reading "the legislation".
 It's the rules of the law, just written down.

-I have no trouble reading pages of HTML, but whoever wrote the legislation was straight up making up words.
+Look, reading pages of HTML?
+No worries.
+But whoever wrote the legislation was just making up words.

 Eventually, I was able to divine the following wisdoms from the Times New Roman tea leaves:

 * Defamation is where you get in trouble for publishing something that makes someone look bad.
   * But, it's not defamation if you can prove it's _true_